cartesi/rollups-contracts/docs/output-indexing.md

 - `token`: `address` - The address of the ERC-1155 token contract
 - `tokenId`: `uint256` - The ID of ERC-1155 token(s) to be transferred to the recipient
 - `value`: `uint256` - The amount of ERC-1155 tokens to be transferred to the recipient
-- `data`: `bytes` - Additional data provided to the ERC-1155 token contract upon transfer

 (New!)
 Transfers ERC-1155 token(s) of a single ID locked in the application contract to an Ethereum account.
-More precisely, it calls `IERC1155(token).safeTransferFrom(appContract, recipient, tokenId, value, data)`.
+More precisely, it calls `IERC1155(token).safeTransferFrom(appContract, recipient, tokenId, value, "")`.
 We can filter them by recipient address and by token contract address.

 - Envelope: `Output3`..`Output4`
 - `arg0`: `ERC1155_SINGLE_TRANSFER`
 - `arg1`: `bytes32(uint256(uint160(recipient)))`
 - `arg2`: `bytes32(uint256(uint160(token)))`
 - `arg3` (optional): Application-specific
-- `data`: `abi.encode(tokenId, value, data)`
+- `data`: `abi.encode(tokenId, value)`

 ### 3.8.
 ERC-1155 Batch Transfers

 - `recipient`: `address` - The address of the Ethereum account that will receive the ERC-1155 token(s)
 - `token`: `address` - The address of the ERC-1155 token contract
-- `tokenIds`: `uint256[]` - The IDs of ERC-1155 token(s) to be transferred to the recipient
+- `tokenIdsAndValues`: `(uint256,uint256)[]` - The IDs and amounts of ERC-1155 token(s) to be transferred to the recipient
-- `values`: `uint256[]` - The amounts of ERC-1155 tokens (per ID) to be transferred to the recipient
-- `data`: `bytes` - Additional data provided to the ERC-1155 token contract upon transfer

 (New!)
 Transfers ERC-1155 token(s) of multiple IDs locked in the application contract to an Ethereum account.
-More precisely, it calls `IERC1155(token).safeBatchTransferFrom(appContract, recipient, tokenIds, values, data)`.
+More precisely, it calls `IERC1155(token).safeBatchTransferFrom(appContract, recipient, tokenIds, values, "")`.
 We can filter them by recipient address and by token contract address.
-Also note that, per the ERC-1155 spec, `tokenIds` and `values` should have the same length.

 - Envelopes: `Output3`..`Output4`
 - `arg0`: `ERC1155_BATCH_TRANSFER`
 - `arg1`: `bytes32(uint256(uint160(recipient)))`
 - `arg2`: `bytes32(uint256(uint160(token)))`
 - `arg3` (optional): Application-specific
-- `data`: `abi.encode(tokenIds, values, data)`
+- `data`: `abi.encode(tokenIdsAndValues)`

 ## 4. Contract Impact